 Pancreatic cancer occurs when the cells within the tissues of the pancreas become cancerous.
-The disease forms in one of two different types of cells: exocrine (cells that make enzymes to aid digestion) and endocrine (hormone-making cells).
-Exocrine tumors comprise 95 percent of pancreatic cancer cases.
+The disease forms in one of two different types of glands: exocrine (glands that make enzymes to aid digestion) and endocrine (hormone-making glands).
+Exocrine tumors comprise about 95 percent of pancreatic cancer cases.
 The prognosis and treatment of endocrine cancers of the pancreas vary from the more common exocrine cancers because they may have different causes, symptoms, and treatment methods.

-Pancreatic cancer is one of the leading causes of cancer-related deaths in Texas, with the death rate increasing over the last decade.
+Pancreatic cancer is one of the leading causes of cancer-related deaths in Texas.
 The survival rates for pancreatic cancer are lower than most other forms of cancer, with only 6 percent of newly diagnosed patients expected to survive more than five years.
 The low survival rates can be attributed in part to the lack of symptoms during the early stages of the disease and the lack of a reliable screening test.

 - Pancreatic cancer ranks as the fourth deadliest cancer in the United States after cancers of the lung, colon, and breast.

 - Age: The risk of developing pancreatic cancer increases with age, with nearly all patients diagnosed after age 45.
-The median age of diagnosis is 71.
+The average age at diagnosis is 71.

 - Race: African Americans face a higher risk of pancreatic cancer than do whites.

-- Smoking: People who smoke are approximately twice as likely to have pancreatic cancer as nonsmokers.
+- Tobacco: People who use tobacco are approximately twice as likely to have pancreatic cancer.

-- Obesity: Those who are considered obese face an increased risk of the disease.
+- Weight: Those who are obese and those with extra weight around the waist face an increased risk of the disease.